Playsout/playsoutsdk_demo_ios/README.md

 ## 4. Integration

-This section explains how to quickly integrate the Playsout Mini Game component into an Android project(iOS integration is similar).
+This section explains how to quickly integrate the Playsout Mini Game component into an iOS project.
 You will complete the following key steps and ultimately implement a mini-game feature with a complete UI.
 <div align="center">

 <table>